Linux Operating System definition

 History of Linux

-Linux is getting more and more popular for individual users not only among coders and IT professionals.
+Linux is getting more and more popular among individual users not only among coders and IT professionals.
 In 30 years, it became one of the world’s most famous projects with millions of lines of code.
 Let’s have a look at Linux’s history, details and its main features which make it attractive and useful.

 The story started in 1991 with the message of Linus Torvalds, a 21 years old computer scientist.
 He wanted to create a new free operating system kernel.
-With this aim in mind he sent a mail to coders in Usenet:
+With this aim in mind, he sent a mail to coders in Usenet: